 Like every other industry out there, the rules have changed for the finance industry.
 Big data and technology have transformed how we live, work, and do business, and finance is no exception.

 For upcoming or recent graduates looking to break into finance, there’s a lot to be optimistic about.
 Finance still has low unemployment compared to other fields, and recruiters are looking for finance hires.

-But it pays to be on the leading edge of the changes coming to the finance industry in 2019 and beyond.
+But it pays to be on the leading edge of the changes coming to the finance industry.

 Big data means that every business is now a technology business.
 Companies in every field are using big data to inform and leverage their business decisions, especially in the finance sector.

 While this means more opportunities for growth and opportunity for businesses, it also means increased responsibility to use that data securely and in compliance with industry standards.

 Last year was a year of considerable uncertainty, and the upcoming years are likely to be no different.
 From Brexit to cybersecurity to ongoing disruptions of existing industries, the future promises to bring ongoing change, and the finance industry must continue to evolve.

 This is good news for younger finance graduates, who tend to be more adaptable and tech-savvy than their predecessors.